Hospo worker staff crunch: Make jobs better, Immigration Minister says

 A severe shortage of entry-level hotel workers was impacting the country, especially Queenstown, he said.

-Hospitality NZ president Jeremy Smith also said a foreign worker shortage was jeopardising some restaurant business and compelling them to reduce services.
+Hospitality NZ president Jeremy Smith also said a foreign worker shortage was jeopardising some restaurant businesses and compelling them to reduce services.

 Hospitality union Raise the Bar has previously said low wages, not labour shortages, were to blame for staff shortages.